jesswinssinger/FSProj/README.md

 # CS137 Final Project
+## A Student-Centric Versioning File System With Autosave
 We hope to implement a simple versioning file system that supports configurable auto-saving.
 The high-level design strategy consists of implementing checkpoints and snapshots similar to implementations we have read in papers in class, but only at the file level.

 ## Purpose